 Bulletin #4054, Teen Vegetarians: Facts for Parents

-Developed by Kathleen Savoie, Extension educator, Cumberland County.
+Developed by Kathleen Savoie, Extension educator, University of Maine Cooperative Extension, Cumberland County.

 Why would someone want to become a vegetarian?